 Humboldt in Humboldt No. 370, Saskatchewan — The Prairie Region

 Topics.
-This historical marker is listed in these topic lists: Architecture • Communications • Law Enforcement • War, World II.
+This historical marker is listed in these topic lists: Communications • Law Enforcement • War, World II.
 A significant historical year for this entry is 1912.

 Also see . . .
-Post Office.
-The building's listing on the Canadian Register of Historic Places.
+Humboldt Post Office National Historic Site of Canada.
+Additional history and details of the building, which was designated a national landmark in 1977.
 (Submitted on April 29, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)